SeaMonster-Studios/angular-uc/README.md

 rest_proxy.php
 ====================================
- * Install it in your web server.
+ * Install it on your web server.
  * Test rest_proxy.php.
    Test #1: If you call it directly from the web browser, you should receive back this response: "UltraCart rest proxy script called incorrectly.  _url query parameter is required.
    Test #2:  adjust your url to call this: